Xinjiang Time

 Xinjiang Time (新疆时间 (Xīnjiāng shíjiān)), also known as Ürümqi Time (乌鲁木齐时间 (Wūlǔmùqí Shíjiān)), is a time standard used in Xinjiang, China.
 It is used alongside Beijing Time, which is widely observed by the rest of the country.
-The time offset is UTC+06:00, which is two hours behind Beijing Time and is the same offset used by Kyrgyzstan and most of Kazakhstan.
+The time offset is UTC+06:00, which is two hours behind Beijing Time and is the same offset used by Kyrgyzstan.
 This offset accounts for Xinjiang's geographical location in the westernmost part of China.

 History

 Xinjiang Time has been abolished and re-established multiple times, particularly during the 1970s and 1980s.
-In February 1986, the Chinese government approved the use of Xinjiang Time (UTC+06:00) in Xinjiang Uyghur Autonomous Region (thus excluding area colonized by Xinjiang Production and Construction Corps) for civil purposes, while military, railroad, aviation, and telecommunication sectors were supposed to continue using Beijing Time (UTC+08:00).
+In February 1986, the Chinese government approved the use of Xinjiang Time (UTC+06:00) in Xinjiang Uyghur Autonomous Region (excluding the area owned by Xinjiang Production and Construction Corps) for civil purposes, while military, railroad, aviation, and telecommunication sectors were supposed to continue using Beijing Time (UTC+08:00).
 However, the decision was rejected by the local ethnic Han population and some Han-dominated regional governments.